DHTMLX/docs-spreadsheet/docs/api/export_xlsx_method.md

 {{note Please note that the component supports export to Excel files with the **.xlsx** extension only. }}

-dhtmlxSpreadSheet uses the WebAssembly-based library [Json2Excel](https://github.com/dhtmlx/json2excel) for import of data from Excel.
-[Check the details](loading_data.md#exportingdata).
+DHTMLX Spreadsheet uses the WebAssembly-based library [Json2Excel](https://github.com/dhtmlx/json2excel) for import of data from Excel.
+[Check the details](loading_data.md#exporting-data).

 @related:
 loading_data.md#exportingdata